-A list of ten halloween animals with fascinating facts on each.
+A list of ten Halloween animals with fascinating facts on each.
 Scroll down to view the animals, or watch the video below!

 Halloween Animals List